FOREX-Dollar slides broadly, bullish data helps euro

 BNY Mellon’s Mellor said the ECB had already pointed to June’s new macroeconomic forecasts as a more likely focus for any action.

-“There is the possibility of a rate cut, but would that even have any impact on the euro?
-We’ve had rate cuts previously and they have had no effect,” said BNY Mellon’s Mellor.
-“It’s going to take a lot to compete with QE in the United States.”
-(Editing by Larry King)
+“There is the possibility of a rate cut but would that even have any impact on the euro?
+We’ve had rate cuts previously and they have had no effect,” said Mellor.

+Also profiting from the U.S. dollar’s weakness, the Australian dollar gained 0.3 percent to $0.9283.
+The Reserve Bank of Australia kept interest rates unchanged and said the currency was high historically, although it refrained from calling for it to fall, as it has done in the past.

+Some analysts said the RBA’s view on the economy also seemed a bit more upbeat than before.